jerseycheese/BootHillGM/Docs/UserStories.md

   - Ensure that combat can end early if the AI agrees to the truce **Status:** Not yet implemented.

-JH
-Before we get to implementation or tests, I want you to supply a set of user stories that follow the model for those in my Docs, categorized as MVP or post-MVP.
-I will add those to my docs first.
-Give them priorities/risk levels.
-"allowing the player to choose between brawling and weapon combat when a fight starts" sounds like a good first step/task, as well.

-2 / 2

-I'll create a set of weapon combat user stories following your documentation format, organized by MVP and post-MVP phases.
-These will build upon your existing combat system stories and provide a clear progression path. markdown

-Copy
-## MVP Features

 ### Weapon Combat System - Core
 - [ ] As a player, I want to choose between brawling and weapon combat when a fight starts, so that I have control over my combat approach.
   **Priority:** High